Kassym-Jomart Tokayev: Early life and education

-Kassym-Jomart Tokayev was born into a prominent Kazakh family in the city of Alma-Ata (now Almaty).
+Tokayev was born into a prominent Kazakh family in the city of Alma-Ata (now Almaty).
 His father, Kemel Tokayev (1923–1986), a World War II veteran and renowned writer, is considered the founder of Kazakh detective fiction.
 His mother, Turar Shabarbayeva (1931–2000), worked at the Alma-Ata Institute of Foreign Languages.
-He was named after his uncle, Kassym Tokayev, a Red Army soldier who was killed during the Battle of Rzhev.
-In reflecting on the impact of the war on his father, Tokayev shared that his father "did not like to talk about the war," only revealing his thoughts when discussing "his first encounter with the enemy, the courage of the average soldier, and his burning desire to return home."
 Kemel Tokayev later received a medal for his contributions to the development of the Virgin Lands campaign after the war.

 Tokayev spent part of his childhood in the village of Kälpe, Karatal District, in the Jetisu Region, where his family had deep roots.
 In 1970, Tokayev enrolled in the Moscow State Institute of International Relations, where he studied Mandarin.
 During his fifth year, he was sent to the Soviet embassy in China for a six-month training course.

 Early career

 Upon graduating from the Moscow State Institute of International Relations in 1975, Tokayev joined the Soviet Ministry of Foreign Affairs and was posted to the Soviet Embassy in Singapore.

 In 1979, Tokayev returned to the Soviet Ministry of Foreign Affairs.
 In 1983, he attended training courses at the Beijing Language Institute in China.
 From 1984 to 1991, he served in various diplomatic roles at the Soviet embassy in Beijing, including Second Secretary, First Secretary, and Counsellor.
 In 1991, he enrolled at the Soviet Diplomatic Academy in Moscow to further his diplomatic training.